Applelo/SwitchSD2Vita/README.md

 - Use PSVita-StorageMgr instead of gamesdcard-microsd (thanks to @CelesteBlue-dev)
 - You can choose what mount point you want for your gamesdcard
 - Support the 3.68 PSVita Version
-- A lot of improve inside :)
+- A lot of improvements inside :)

 ### Version 1.3 - The very small Update